Unchained Labs Automation Open House!

 Automation has become a cornerstone of Chemistry, Manufacturing, and Controls (CMC) development, propelled by continuous advancements in robotics and analytical instrumentation.
 Robust workflows powered by automation can greatly reduce cycle times across various stages of CMC, enabling the efficient and timely delivery of life-saving medicines to patients.
 This work highlights how diverse automation workflows, developed using cutting-edge robotic platforms, are leveraged to accelerate the process and formulation development of small molecule drugs as well as emerging new modalities.
 These workflows range from multiple process workflows, including reaction, solubility, salt and polymorph, as well as scavenger screening to formulation screening.
 Additionally, insights into future trends within the field will be discussed as well.
 Overall, we believe that embracing automation not only increases efficiency and productivity but also holds the potential to revolutionize modern pharmaceutical CMC development.

-Self-Driving HTE for Synthetic Molecules Process Development
+Self-Driving HTE Labs for Synthetic Molecule Process Development

 Adrian Ramirez Galilea